firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-11/2014-03-04-four-tons-too-late.md

 Enough anesthetic, and even the four-ton anchor of his tech can't keep him alive.
 Frank doesn't hurt anymore.
 They can't hurt him ever again.

 It's all Sabrina ever wanted.

-#### About the Author

-K. C. Alexander is the author of _Necrotech_—a transhumanist sci-fi called “a speed freak rush” by NYT bestseller Richard Kadrey and “a violent thrillride” by award-nominated Stephen Blackmoore.
-She co-wrote _Mass Effect: Andromeda: Nexus Uprising_ with _NYT_ bestseller Jason M. Hough, Bioware’s first novelization for Mass Effect: Andromeda.
-Other credits consist of short stories to Fireside magazine and a contribution to _Geeky Giving_.
-Specialties include voice-driven prose, imperfect characters, and reckless profanity.
-Also, creative ways to murder the deserving—in fiction.
-Probably.
-She champions mental health awareness and prefers animals to people.
-And she writes anything she wants to.
-Keep up at [kcalexander.com](http://www.kcalexander.com).